ParallelMaths/parallel/pages/9-23-more-water-jugs.md

 :::

-## 4. More about about water jug puzzles (part 2)
+## 4. More about water jug puzzles (part 2)

 The Geeks for Geeks website sets the following problem:

-_We have two water jugs, one measures 4 Gallons (4G) while the other measure 9 Gallons (9G).
-But there is no measuring label mentioned on either of these two jugs i.e. we cannot know the exact amount filled in the jug.
-Now, assuming there is an infinite amount of water supply, can we measure all 1 Gallons, 2 Gallons, 3 Gallons…….. up to 9 Gallons using these unmarked jugs?
+_We have two water jugs.
+One measures 4 gallons (4G), while the other measures 9 gallons (9G) when full, but there are no increments marked on either, so we cannot directly measure out any other volume of water using these jugs.
+Now, assuming there is an infinite amount of water supply, is it possible to measure out 1 gallon, 2 gallons, 3 gallons,… all the way up to 9 gallons of water using these unmarked jugs?_

-**Hint:** We can empty the jugs, and transfer water from one jug to other._
+_Hint: We can empty the jugs, and transfer water from one jug to other._

 The answer is “yes”, you can measure out all the volumes from 1 to 9 Gallons, but can you work out how?
 See how many of the volumes you can figure out.
 Once you have spent 5 minutes on this, you can find the full solution at the [Geeks for Geeks](https://www.geeksforgeeks.org/puzzle-water-jug-problem/){target="_blank"} website.
 Then answer this question.